 If the Orchestrate Server fails, any VM builds in progress are canceled and potentially incomplete residual artifacts of the build are cleaned up.
-When the Orchestrate Server restarts or when it fails over in the cluster (the server operates identically in these scenarios), the job controlling the VM build restarts and runs briefly.
-The purpose of this brief run is to clean up residual objects in the PlateSpin Orchestrate model.
+When the Orchestrate Server restarts or when it fails over in the cluster (the server operates identically in these scenarios), select jobs are run to determine the state of the grid.
+If the grid was set up with an audit database, the job running at failure time shows as canceled.